heroicrelics.org

 U-2

-The museum's U-2 just barely fits into the gallery exhibiting it: The tail is low in one corner of the gallery, with the nose high in the opposite corner (actually, the top of the gallery wall is tilted back, allowing additional space for the nose, and the gallery's drop ceiling has a large opening to accommodate the tail).
+The museum's U-2 just barely fit into the gallery in which it was exhibited: The tail was low in one corner of the gallery, with the nose high in the opposite corner (actually, the top of the gallery wall was tilted back, allowing additional space for the nose, and the gallery's drop ceiling had a large opening to accommodate the tail).

-I assumed that the aircraft was an original exhibit, with the museum built around it, but I learned that the museum did not acquire the plane until 1982, six years after the museum opened.
+I assumed that the aircraft had to have been an original exhibit, with the museum built around it, but I learned that the museum did not acquire the plane until 1982, six years after the museum opened.

 The U-2 is NASM catalog #A19820380000.